LiamInJapan/LiamInJapan.github.io/_posts/2016-01-06-a-data-driven-portfolio.markdown

 -----------

 - Accuracy of initial audit and ongoing data collection/honesty and integrity of data

-Of course, the figures that are put into the system are self-evaluated, and that can be lied about.
-But this is no different from a regular resume (and arguably, given the depth and contextuality of this system, and the ability to do some data processing on it, it'd be harder to do so).

 The results that the system shows are only as honest as the data that is input into the system.
 This is also true of the traditional resume however, and this format at least provides the ability to do some basic data processessing and sanity checks.